 - Poster - HE1221 Protect your child & HE2521 Protect your child (Te Reo)

 - Pamphlet - HE2520 Chickenpox (Varicella) & HE2519 Chickenpox (Varicella) (Te Reo)

 - Pamphlet - HE2012 Immunise against HPV & HE2015 Immunise against HPV (Te Reo)

 HPA can provide artwork files for some generic immunisation resources.
-The printing and production would need to be arranged locally.
+The printing and production of resources needs to be arranged locally.
 See General Immunisation Resources section below.

 General immunisation resources

 HPA can provide artwork files for some generic immunisation resources.
-The printing and production would need to be arranged locally.
-As these come with restrictions for usage they are subject to a conditions of use agreement.
-Contact Robyn at firstname.lastname@example.org if you would like files to be sent.
+The printing and production needs to be arranged locally.
+Artwork is subject to a conditions of use agreement.
+Contact Robyn at email@example.com if you would like files to be sent.

 - Tee shirts

 - Pull-up banners